brainupgrade-in/kubernetes/jenkins/readme.md

 Click on advanced and insert whitelist target branch say jenkins.
 You should also select **Build every pull request automatically without asking** to ensure that every pull request is good enough in terms of build and test quality before merging

+### Test the setup
+Now, you can raise pull request on the selected branch (jenkins in my case) and you would notice that the build gets triggered automatically and its results will be shown on the Pull request page so that branch admin can review the outcome and decide on the merge.

 ## Build Status
 To show the build status on your main Github page, install the plugin  ``` embeddable-build-status``` and goto your build job and click  on this plugin  link to generate URL that would look similar to the below